Scholarships, Internships & Awards

 Following are the Scholarships and Awards offered for the academic year 2014-2015:

 The Coccia-Inserra & Inserra-Coccia Italian Student Internships

-- Inserra-Coccia International Italian Student Internship for Spring 2014 (duties include assistance with the organization of, and, if applicable, participation in the Montclair in Florence 2014 Program) ($1000)
+- The Inserra-Coccia International Italian Student Internship for Spring 2015 (duties would also include assistance with the organization of, and, if applicable, participation in the Montclair in Florence 2015 Program) ($1000)

 The Cav.
 Joseph Coccia, Jr. Memorial Intermediate Italian Scholarships

 Coccia Foundation offers two awards at $500 in the memory of Coccia Foundation/Institute founder Cav.
-Joseph Coccia, Jr., for two students in their second or third years of Italian who demonstrate high achievement in the language.
+Joseph Coccia, Jr., for two students in their second or third years of Italian (from Italian 140 on) who demonstrate high achievement in the language.

 The Coccia Foundation--Saddle Brook UNICO Chapter Scholarships for Excellence in Italian Language

-The Saddle Brook Chapter of UNICO, in conjunction with Coccia Foundation, offers four awards of $250 for excellence in the Italian language.
+The Saddle Brook Chapter of UNICO, in conjunction with Coccia Foundation, offers two awards of $500 for demonstration of excellence in the Italian language.
 MSU Amici Club membership is preferred, but not required.
-To be awarded to majors and/or minors in Italian.
+To be awarded to two declared new majors or minors in Italian.